dtcaciuc/conecerto_scoreboard/README.md

   with more people and runs in them, MJTiming might require more time to flush all data to disk.
 If you see CSV reading errors in the console, try increasing this value (defaults to 1000).
+* `DATABASE_PATH` (optional) - Path to SQLite3 database file where Scoreboard stores data
+  while its running (defaults to `conecerto_scoreboard.db` in user's temporary directory).
+* `SECRET_KEY_BASE` (optional) - Secret key base required for Phoenix to operate (64
+  characters; auto-generated on every launch if not specified)

-To continuously upload scores to an external server, configure the following additional variables:
+To continuously upload scores to an external server, set the following:

 * `LIVE_FTP_HOST` - FTP hostname
 * `LIVE_FTP_USER` - FTP username
 * `LIVE_FTP_PASS` - FTP password